SAAC Forum

 Post by: Bob Gaines on March 02, 2026, 09:19:01 PM

-Quote from: deathsled on Today at 08:39:51 PMThanks, gentlemen.
+Quote from: deathsled on March 02, 2026, 08:39:51 PMThanks, gentlemen.
 I wrote down some numbers.
 Did not know there was a casting number and also a separate number for the assembly date on this engine.
 And the heads have numbers and the timing cover.
 Not sure if these are proprietary numbers like the Ford vin (which I have committed to memory).
 I can list the casting and assembly date numbers along with the K code heads if it is safe to do so.
 I don't see the harm in it but opinions please.

 Don't worry about posting the engineering numbers from the parts.
 It is not an issue like the VIN.